 The Reality of HTTPS – encryption of data in transit (DIT)

 Let’s start simple.
 Here’s a picture of how HTTPS makes us feel like we’re doing a good job of encrypting data.
 Red typically stands for unencrypted (plain text) data, and black stands for encrypted data:

 Simple, right?
-Data is secure on your user’s mobile phone, it’s secure in transit, and it’s secure on your server… Although this makes it look like data is always encrypted, it’s a bit too simple actually.
+Data is secure on your user’s mobile phone, it’s secure in transit, and it’s secure on your server…so it appears that data is always encrypted, but that is a bit of a simplification.

 The reality of encryption in transit leaves out encryption of data at rest, which impacts the security of both ends of the transmission.
 It also completely ignores what happens to the data after HTTPS termination, which may be further out on the edge of your network than you know; at your load balancer for instance: